supernnova/SuperNNova/docs/installation/five_minute_guide.rst

 .. _Start:

-Quickstart start guide
+Quickstart guide (GitHub)
 ========================

 Welcome to SuperNNova!

 This is a quick start guide so you can start testing our framework.
-If you want to install SuperNNova as a module, please take a look at :ref:`Start_module`
+If you want to install SuperNNova as a module, please take a look at :ref:`Start_module`.

 Installation